frakman1/DemeoMods-Revolutions/README.md

 - 8 max health.
 You are immune to being Tangled and Netted
 - Starting critical damage increased to 8
 - Starting movement increased to 5
-- Sneak costs 0 Action Points
+- Stealth costs 0 Action Points
 - Normal start cards plus Cursed Dagger and Flash Bomb
 - Flash Bomb area coverage changed from 3x3 to 5x5
 - A NEW ranged Poison attack card that can't miss, can backstab, and is reusable every 3 rounds
-- Poison Bomb, Flash Bomb, and the NEW ranged Poison attack do not break Sneak
+- Poison Bomb, Flash Bomb, and the NEW ranged Poison attack do not break Stealth
 - All attacks have 50% chance to heal you for 1 (if hurt)
 - Critical hits ALWAYS heal you for 1 and have 50% chance to heal you for 2 (if hurt)
-- Sneaking now adds damage to normal melee and ranged Poison attacks
+- Stealthing now adds damage to normal melee and ranged Poison attacks
 - Critical hits regain 1 Action Point if not last action and reduce ranged Poison attack cooldown by 1
 - Critical hits on LAST action gain Invisibility that lasts until the end of the NEXT round